carzey-sol/Machine-Learning-A-Z/README.md

 # Machine Learning A-Z Learning Journey 🚀

+Hi, I'm Mukesh Bajgain, a Full-Stack Developer and AI/ML enthusiast from Nepal.
+I enjoy building modern web applications with React, Next.js, Node.js, and PostgreSQL while actively exploring Artificial Intelligence, Machine Learning, and Data Science.
+Passionate about continuous learning, problem-solving, and creating technology that makes a real-world impact.

 With my growing interest in Artificial Intelligence and Machine Learning, and the increasing impact of AI across industries, I started the **Machine Learning A-Z** course by **Kirill Eremenko and SuperDataScience Team**.

 This repository documents my learning journey, including projects, code implementations, key concepts learned, challenges faced, and progress made throughout the course.